arzoo14/PCP_Books_Demo/docs/programming pcp.rst

 Systems supporting PCP services are broadly classified into two categories:

-Collector

-Hosts that have the PMCD and one or more PMDAs running to collect and export performance metrics
+ **Collector**: Hosts that have the PMCD and one or more PMDAs running to collect and export performance metrics

-Monitor

-Hosts that import performance metrics from one or more collector hosts to be consumed by tools to monitor, manage, or record the performance of the collector hosts
+ **Monitor**: Hosts that import performance metrics from one or more collector hosts to be consumed by tools to monitor, manage, or record the performance of the collector hosts

 Each PCP enabled host can operate as a collector, or a monitor, or both.